rdegges/rdegges-blog/articles/2009/my-git.md

-Title: My Git
-Date: 2009-12-04
-Tags: git
-Slug: my-git
-Author: Randall Degges
+---
+title: "My Git"
+date: "2009-12-04"
+tags: ["git"]
+slug: "my-git"
-Summary: A short, personal review of Scott Chacon's new book: Pro Git.
+description: "A short, personal review of Scott Chacon's new book: Pro Git.
 TLDR?
-It's awesome, and you should read it.
+It's awesome, and you should read it."
+---

 ![Pro Git Book Cover][]